laurap-dev/gradebook-docs/features/obfuscate.md

 ### Privacy Protection

 Your student data is completely protected.
-GradeBook automatically:
+GradeBook will automatically:

 - Creates a secure copy on your Google Drive
 - Replaces all student data with irreversible encrypted values